Amina1000/Amina1000/README.md

 ### Hi there 👋, my name is Amina
 #### I am Android developer

-I used to 1s developer, and i have quit my job as a technical architect in order to use my free time for study.:-0 Now I'm studying at GigBrains school at the faculty "Android developer".
+I used to 1s developer, and i have quit my job as a technical architect in order to use my free time for study.:-0 Now I'm studying at GeekBrains school at the faculty "Android developer".
 I find it very interesting.
 For several months I have created a few java and kotlin projects.
 In addition, I am completing a course on java development.
 I am going to start an internship in the near future :-).
 I hope my little adventure will turn into my favorite profession.
 Have a nice day, everyone!

 #### My Google play apps:
 | Dictionary-translator | Movie collection |